SuperbTUM/real-time-ReID-tracking/README.md

 **GAN training**

-You can try to have generated images with GAN.
+You can try to generate synthetic images with GAN.
 That means you need additional training on the GAN.
 We have a few selections: DC-GAN, VAE-GAN and VAE-WGANGP.
+We don't have diffusion model at this moment.
 Explicitly, to train DC-GAN, please refer to the instructions on [this](https://github.com/qiaoguan/Person-reid-GAN-pytorch/tree/master/DCGAN-tensorflow).
 Please pay attention that this is an out-of-fashion repo w/. certain file missing.
-You can also refer to the `ipynb` file in [modification_gan](https://github.com/SuperbTUM/real-time-person-ReID-tracking/tree/main/modification_gan) folder.
+You can also refer to the `ipynb` file in [modification_gan](https://github.com/SuperbTUM/real-time-ReID-tracking/tree/main/modification_gan) folder.
 Before that, make sure you properly execute `prepare.py`, `changeIndex.py` as well as the customized `re_index.py` before conducting training.
 We trained the backbone with `Market-1501/bounding_box_train` plus generated images.
 You can refer to the script files in our repo.

 In a general scenario, you can simply execute the training script: